sumnerevans/sumnerevans.com/content/2019-dc-transatlantic-cruise/2019-06-01-london-england.rst

 there weren't that many people around, but photos are prohibited for people attending the service (which is a good thing in my book).
 That's the funny thing about vacation pictures: taking pictures of static things like monuments and buildings is fairly pointless (not saying that I'm not guilty of this).
+I think it's especially true in places that don't change with the time of the day (inside) or places where taking pictures is not exactly respectful (a cathedral, for example).
 I mean, if you think about it, iconic locales have had *many* professional photographers take photos of the exact same thing that you are trying to take a picture of.
 The difference is that they are actually good at taking photos and are using a camera that isn't total garbage like whatever you are using.
 Stop.
 Grab, like, one picture so that you can remember you were there and then use Google to find good pictures of it.

 The Evensong service consisted of choral music, prayers, Scripture readings, corporate recitation of the Apostle's Creed, and other liturgy.
 I appreciated